 So what you can do is you can leverage this opportunity in a different way.
 And the best way to do that is to take this domain, throw it into Ahrefs and see if it has quality links that you can extract away from this domain using the White Hat Alternative to PBNs.
 So based on our quick analysis here in Ahrefs, we know this domain does not have high-quality links.
 So this is not a good situation where you’d want to extract the backlinks from this expired domain.
 Because they just simply are not high-quality enough and ultimately would not be worth the effort of doing outreach and ultimately having to build relationships with these link prospects.

-Of course, you should have a relevant opportunity to give them or a relevant opportunity to link to.
-Otherwise, your conversion rates be very low.
+Of course, you should have a relevant opportunity to give them or a relevant opportunity to link to them.
+Otherwise, your conversion rates are very low.
 That’s a very important point to remember.
 But the White Hat Alternative to PBNs is incredibly effective because you don’t have to buy an expired domain.
 You can actually just extract all the high-quality links away from these expired domains.

 So I have always personally preferred expiring domains, which are domains in auction.
 Because first of all, they’re usually a lot higher quality.
 Number two is that many expired domains have not been spammed in the past.
-Because in many cases, they were a real business, they were a genuine website, and they just expired recently.
-Therefore, anyone who have the intention to spam with that particular domain hasn’t captured the domain yet.
-That is not the case with expired domains, because those have … Could have already been used many, many times before they expired.
+Because, in many cases, they were a real business, they were a genuine website, and they just expired recently.
+Therefore, anyone who has the intention to spam with that particular domain hasn’t captured the domain yet.
+That is not the case with expired domains because of those… They could have already been used many, many times before they expired.
 And thirdly, I like expiring domains in auctions because a lot of the domains are indexed in Google, which is very important for me ’cause I believe that’s an important signal.
 ‘Cause, you do not want to work with an expiring domain that’s been de-indexed by Google.

 So based on everything that you’ve seen in this video, it’s very easy to tell that it’s hard to find high-quality expired or expiring domains.
 Because there simply are way more low-quality opportunities than there are good opportunities.
 And so it’s the classic 80-20 rule.
 In fact, it’s probably even more skewed than that.
 Probably 1% of available domains are worth purchasing or trying to extract links from.
-You gotta do continually search and continually refine your list and build your watch list.
-And over time you will find quality opportunities, but you really have to be willing to put in the time to find those opportunities.
-Because it can be very, very hard to find good ones.
+You gotta to continually search and continually refine your list and build your watch list.
+And over time, you will find quality opportunities, but you really have to be willing to put in the time to find those opportunities because it can be very, very hard to find good ones.